 While this type of test is considered the gold standard for determining AeT, we advise caution in selecting a lab.
 Not all labs conduct these tests in a manner that will give you the results you need.
 If the lab calls this test a maxVO2 (or VO2max) test, you will want to ask how long the warm-up is and how long each intensity stage is.

-A Metabolic Efficiency Test (MET) is a special type of GET using the same lab equipment but with a very different test protocol.
+If you can find a lab that will conduct a Metabolic Efficiency Test (MET) then you might want to do this test.
+An MET is a special type of GET using the same lab equipment but with a very different test protocol.
 With an MET, you will get a detailed analysis of your body’s preference for fuel type—carbs or fat—at each of the intensities you are tested at.
 This is useful and actionable data for all endurance athletes but especially for those taking part in events lasting several hours or more, and for high-altitude mountaineers.

 GET and MET Takeaways